Logo Voyage

 The court is a rectangle separated by a net.
 Any type surface might be playable, but the most common are:

-- Hard - typically a poured concrete surface that may be coated with plaster, most common court today
+• Hard - typically a poured concrete surface that may be coated with plaster, the most common court today

 The court shown in the photo is correctly lined to define areas of play. the long areas at either end of the court, perpendicular to the net are called the doubles alleys because they are "fair" territory only when playing doubles.

-- The two inside squares close to the net are the serving area.
-When it is your turn to serve, you will stand behind the line of the serving area and hit the ball diaganolly towards the opposite serving square.
+• The two inside squares close to the net are the serving area.
+When it is your turn to serve, you will stand behind the line of the serving area and hit the ball diagonally towards the opposite serving square.
 A served ball must land inside the serving square.
+A ball that hits a boundary line of the correct serving square is in play.

-- The outer lines all the way around the court are the boundary lines.
+• The outer lines all the way around the court are the boundary lines.
 A ball hit out of bounds is a point for the opponent.
 In singles play, the boundary is inside the doubles alley.
+The boundary lines themselves are in play at all times.

 Equipment

 The court should have a net stretched tautly across the court.
-Each player needs a racquet, which looks like a tight net stretched across an open frame.
-The racquet could be made of wood, but aluminum racquets are common in modern play.
+Each player needs a racquet (or racket), which looks like a tight net stretched across an open frame.
+The racquet could be made of wood or a metal such as aluminum, but in modern play most racquets are made from carbon fiber-reinforced plastics.
 Several tennis balls will be needed.
 The ball is about the size of a baseball, but much lighter and softer.
 It is completely covered in soft felt and has a thin rubber shell inside.
 Do not play with a dog in the court because he will chew and destroy the balls.
 Any kind of shoe is acceptable by the rules, but most courts require soft tennis shoes that don't leave a mark.
 Hard rubber soles typically leave black scuff marks on the surface.

 Play